-Porous Media.
-Material with open connected pore spaces that allows water to percolate through it such as granular soils, gravel, crushed stone, pervious pavements, and woven and non-woven geosynthetics.
+Porous Media Material with open connected pore spaces that

+allows water to percolate through it such as granular soils, gravel, crushed stone, pervious pavements, and woven and non-woven geosynthetics.

-Porous pavement and pavers.
+Porous pavement and pavers

 Alternatives to conventional pavement that utilize a variety of porous media, often supported by a structural matrix, concrete grid, or modular pavement, which allow water to percolate though to a sub-base for gradual infiltration.

-Redevelopment (in terms of stormwater).
+Redevelopment (in terms of stormwater)

 Any construction, alteration, or improvement that disturbs a total of 10,000 square feet or more of existing impervious area where the existing land use is commercial, industrial, institutional, governmental, recreational, or multifamily residential.
 Building demolition is included as an activity defined as "redevelopment", but building renovation is not.
 Similarly, removing of roadway materials down to the erodible soil surface is an activity defined as "redevelopment," but simply resurfacing of a roadway surface is not.
 Pavement excavation and patching that is incidental to the primary project purpose, such as replacement of a collapsed storm drain, is not classified as redevelopment.
 In general, the requirements in this manual do not apply to projects or portions of projects when the total existing impervious area disturbed is less than 10,000 square feet.
 However, specific regulatory programs may impose additional requirements.
-Any redevelopment activity that results in improvements with no increase in impervious area shall be considered redevelopment activity under this regulation if capital cost of improvements is greater than 30% of the appraised property value.
+Any redevelopment activity that results in improvements with no increase in impervious area shall be considered redevelopment activities under this regulation if capital cost of improvements is greater than 30% of the appraised property value.

-Retention.
+Retention

 The amount of precipitation on a drainage area that does not escape as runoff.
 It can be expressed as the difference between total precipitation and total runoff from an area.

-Riparian.
+Riparian

 Referring to anything connected or immediately adjacent to the shoreline or bank of a stream, river, pond, lake, bay, estuary or other similar body of water.

+Riparian buffer

 The naturally vegetated shoreline, floodplain or upland forest adjacent to a surface waterbody.

 Riparian buffers provide stormwater control flood storage and habitat values.

-Runoff.
 Stormwater that does not infiltrate into the ground and flows toward a below-ground or surface discharge location.

-Stormwater [also Part I].
 Water that originates from precipitation events and accumulates on land.

-Stormwater Management Plan.
 A written plan describing the proposed methods and measures to be implemented to prevent or minimize water quality and quantity impacts from stormwater associated with a development or redevelopment project both during and after construction.
-It identifies selected BMPs, LID (low impact development) source controls, and treatment practices to address those potential impacts, and contains the engineering design plans, specifications, and calculations of the management and treatment practices, and maintenance requirements for proper performance of the proposed practices.
+It identifies selected BMPs, LID source controls, and treatment practices to address those potential impacts, and contains the engineering design plans, specifications, and calculations of the management and treatment practices, and maintenance requirements for proper performance of the proposed practices.

-Total Suspended Solids (TSS).
 The total amount of soils particulate matter which is suspended in the water column.

-Tree box filters.
 Miniature bioretention areas installed beneath trees that can be effective at controlling runoff, especially when distributed throughout a site.
 Runoff is directed to the tree box, where it is cleaned by vegetation and soil before entering a catch basin.
 The runoff collected in the tree boxes also helps irrigate the trees.
 These systems combine the versatility of manufactured devices with the water quality treatment of vegetated systems.
-They serve as attractive landscaping and drainage catch basins.
+They serve as attractive landscaping and drainage catchbasins.
 They receive runoff through breaks in the curbing.

-Water Quality Treatment.
 The capture of sediment, nutrients, metals and hydrocarbons suspended in stormwater runoff from impervious surfaces before being conveyed to a storm sewer network or to another water quality treatment system.
-In most cases where no other local waterbody impairments exist, adequate treatment refers to documenting the treatment systems ability to remove 80% of the total suspended solids (TSS) on an annual basis.
-Where water quality impairments do exist adequate treatment refers to a system's ability to meet maximum load allocations or not further impair the receiving water.
+In most cases where no other local waterbody impairments exist, adequate treatment refers to documenting the treatment systems ability to remove 80% of the total